Skip to main content

 Our team has spent hundreds of hours researching and testing walk-in tub brands so you can feel confident in our reviews.
 We work with experts in medicine, mobility, aging, physical therapy, and occupational therapy.
 Those experts help us learn what features are most important when searching for the best walk-in tubs.

-For this review, we personally tested five brands of walk-in tubs identified through our research to offer safe, comfortable, and therapeutic tubs.
-While we didn’t sit in these tubs ourselves, we mystery shopped the process like a consumer would.
+For this review, we personally tested five brands of walk-in tubs identified through our research as offering safe, comfortable, and therapeutic options.
+While we didn’t sit in these tubs ourselves, we mystery shopped the process as a consumer would.
 That means we called each company and set up a free, in-home quote to understand the buying process.

 We considered these important factors when researching the best walk-in tubs for older adults: